hpc-carpentry/hpc-carpentry.github.io/pages/core-team-projects.md

 <summary>
 <strong>January - March (Q1) 2019</strong>
 </summary>
+François Michonneau · Maneesha Sane

 In Q1 2019, the Infrastructure Team worked on organising and documenting our infrastructure systems and on migrating our surveys from SurveyMonkey to Typeform.
 </details>

 </details>

 ## Instructor Training Team
-<br>Erin Becker · Karen Word
+<br>Erin Becker · Karen Word · Sher!
+Hurt

 Led by Karen Word, the Instructor Training Team manages our Instructor Training and Trainer Training programs and curricula and works closely with our Trainer community.
-The members of the Instructor Training Team are SherAaron Hurt and Erin Becker.
+The members of the Instructor Training Team are Sher!
+Hurt, Erin Becker and the incoming Deputy Director of Instructor Training.
 Some of the projects the Instructor Training Team has embarked on since January 2019 include: a workflow for offering a-la carte Instructor Trainings outside of our membership program.
 You can find more details about their quarterly projects work below.

 <details>
 <summary>